Lotus 1-2-3: Beginnings

 Lotus 1-2-3 Release 2.3 for DOS User's Guide; the Functions and Macros Guide is next to it.

 The Lotus Development Corporation was founded by Mitchell Kapor, a friend of the developers of VisiCalc who had written software for it.
 1-2-3 was originally written by Jonathan Sachs, who had written two spreadsheet programs while working at Concentric Data Systems, Inc.

 "1-2-3" symbolizes the software's three modules: spreadsheet, business graphics and database (replacing the originally planned word processor).
 While Kapor had some programming experience, he felt that his design skills were superior, and he was primarily a marketing guru.
 His ability to develop his product to appeal to non-technical users was one secret to its rapid success.
 Unlike many technologists, Kapor relied on focus-group feedback to make his user instructions more user-friendly.
 For example, in response to the instructions that read "Remove the protective cover and insert disc into computer", several focus-group participants tried to tear the stiff plastic envelope from the disc carrier.
 Kapor's recognition that highly technical instructions needed to be translated to everyday English was a strong reason for the product's popularity.

 Lotus spent $1 million for advertising in January and February 1983 in The Wall Street Journal, Business Week, Time, Newsweek and computer magazines.
-Lotus 1-2-3 was released on 26 January 1983 and immediately overtook VisiCalc in sales.
-Unlike Microsoft Multiplan, it stayed very close to the model of VisiCalc, including the "A1" letter and number cell notation and slash-menu structure.
+Lotus 1-2-3 was released on 26 January 1983 and sold 175,000 copies in its first year, outselling VisiCalc so much that by early 1984 observers expected the latter product to disappear that year.
+Unlike Microsoft Multiplan, 1-2-3 stayed very close to the model of VisiCalc, including the "A1" letter and number cell notation and slash-menu structure.
 It was cleanly programmed, relatively bug-free, performant (as it was programmed in x86 assembly language) and wrote directly to video memory rather than using the slow DOS or BIOS text-output functions.

 Among other novelties that Lotus introduced was a graph maker that could display several forms of graphs (including pie charts, bar graphics and line charts) but required a graphics card.
 At this early stage, the only video boards available for the PC were IBM's Color Graphics Adapter and Monochrome Display and Printer Adapter, the latter not supporting any graphics.
 However, because the two video boards used different RAM and port addresses, both could be installed in the same machine, so Lotus took advantage of this by supporting a "split" screen mode whereby the user could display the worksheet portion of 1-2-3 on the sharper monochrome video and the graphics on the CGA display.